DyphineAnyanga/alx-system_engineering-devops/README.md

 # Shell, init files, variables and expansions
-This project contains scripts related to shell initialization files, variables, and expansions.
+This directory contains ALX tasks related to shell variable expansions and environment configuration.